flarecast/led-reactor/README.md

-# LCD Reactor
+# LED Reactor

-Implementation of a BlueFlare Reactor using a small LED
+Implementation of a FlareCast Reactor using a small LED